: When coherent light shines

 - Photograph the diffraction (interference) pattern seen on

-- Enter your diagram of diffraction, illustrating how wavelength is calculated in this DropBox folder.
+- Enter your diagram of diffraction, illustrating how wavelength is calculated in this community folder as directed.

 - Enter Data in this data table.